Luis Arraez Player Props: Marlins vs. Tigers

-Luis Arraez -- with an on-base percentage of .356 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Detroit Tigers, with Beau Brieske on the mound, on July 29 at 4:10 PM ET.
+The Miami Marlins, including Luis Arraez and his .561 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starter Tarik Skubal and the Detroit Tigers at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-4 with a double) against the Tigers.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Tigers.

 Luis Arraez Game Info & Props vs. the Tigers